ying-tang/help-documentation/_commontech/general_product_overview.md

 **Software Environment Created by Ursula**

-IBM Bluemix Private Cloud software is based on **Ubuntu 14.04** and the **Mitaka** .
-The IBM Bluemix Private Cloud with Red Hat software is based on **RHEL 7.3** and the **Newton** release of OpenStack, specifically including the Nova, Glance (backend points to Swift), Swift, Cinder (backed by Ceph clusters), Neutron L3 HA, Neutron LBaaS v2, Keystone, Horizon, Heat, LBaaS, and Ceilometer (+MongoDB) modules.
-The Cinder backing data storage is provided by Ceph clusters.
+IBM Bluemix Private Cloud software is based on **Ubuntu 14.04** and the **Mitaka** release of OpenStack.
+The IBM Bluemix Private Cloud with Red Hat software is based on **RHEL 7.3** and the **Newton** release of OpenStack.
+Both offerings specifically include these OpenStack modules:

+ * Nova,
+ * Glance (backend points to Swift),
+ * Swift,
+ * Cinder (data storage backed by Ceph clusters),
+ * Neutron L3 HA,
+ * Neutron LBaaS v2,
+ * Keystone,
+ * Horizon,
+ * Heat,
+ * Ceilometer (+MongoDB).

 Your cloud also will include some third-party software monitoring tools that work along with the OpenStack modules: Grafana, ELK, and Sensu.

 Upon request, IBM will enable some additional enhanced features: